brodieaustin/poisoned-well-novel/poisoned-well.md

 "In the compartment?
 In the dark?"
 Manan nodded.

 The beast snorted, as if to urge them along.
 No negotiating, the girl had to go in.
 "It's too dangerous.
 We'll draw enough attention as it is.
-We can't be seen riding together..."
-But this appeal didn't move the girl who studied the back of the wagon.
+We ca not be seen riding together..."
+But this appeal did not move the girl who studied the back of the wagon.

-"I don't want to go in the dark.
+"I do not want to go in the dark.
 I hate the dark" she said.

 "I know.
 I know.
 I wish we could do it another way.
 There's no other option..."
 What could she say, Manan wondered.
-She couldn't clobber the girl or compel her to go.
+She could not clobber the girl or compel her to go.
 The beast snorted.
 Manan tried again.
 "They will not stop coming for us.
 We have to go and we have to go now.
 Maybe things will change when we're far away.
-I don't know."
+I do not know."

 The girl suddenly seemed much older than before, looking at Manan she stood up straight.
 "You're very brave, Manan.
 You're trying to protect me.
 I'll get in the wagon."